3.2: Protein Purification

 Peptides are chemically synthesized by the condensation reaction of the carboxyl group of one amino acid to the amino group of another.
 Two chemical challenges must be addressed.
 The formation of an amide bond between the carboxylic acid of one amino acid and the amine of the other is thermodynamically unfavorable, so the carboxyl end must be activated typically by the reaction of the incoming amino acid with a reagent such as dicyclocarbodiimide.
 Secondly, reactive functional groups on the side chains and the amine of the carboxyl group-activated amino acid must be protected from unwanted reactions.
 Chemical peptide synthesis most commonly starts at the carboxyl end of the peptide (C-terminus) and proceeds toward the amino-terminus (N-terminus).
 Protein biosynthesis in living organisms occurs in the opposite direction.
 Chemical synthesis facilitates the production of peptides that incorporate unnatural amino acids, peptide/protein backbone modification, and the synthesis of D-amino acids.

-The established method for the production of synthetic peptides in the lab is known as solid-phase peptide synthesis (SPPS).
+The established method for producing synthetic peptides in the lab is known as solid-phase peptide synthesis (SPPS).
 Pioneered by Robert Bruce Merrifield, SPPS allows the rapid assembly of a peptide chain through successive reactions of amino acid derivatives on an insoluble porous support.
 The solid support consists of small, polymeric resin beads functionalized with reactive groups (such as amine or hydroxyl groups) that link to the nascent peptide chain.
-Since the peptide remains covalently attached to the support throughout the synthesis, excess reagents, and side products can be removed by washing and filtration.
+Since the peptide remains covalently attached to the support throughout the synthesis, excess reagents and side products can be removed by washing and filtration.
 This approach circumvents the comparatively time-consuming isolation of the product peptide from the solution after each reaction step, which would be required when using conventional solution-phase synthesis.

 Each amino acid to be coupled to the peptide chain N-terminus must be protected on its N-terminus and side chain using appropriate protecting groups such as t-Boc (t-butyloxycarbonyl-, acid-labile) or fluorenylmethyloxycarbonyl (Fmoc, base-labile), depending on the side chain and the protection strategy used (see below).

-A. Deprotection of AA1: The first amino acid is coupled to the resin or purchased pre-coupled.
+Figure \(\PageIndex{8}\): Solid phase peptide/protein synthesis A. Deprotection of AA1: The first amino acid is coupled to the resin or purchased pre-coupled.
 The amine terminus contacting an FMOC group is deprotected with piperidine.
-The hydrogen abstracted from the FMOC is acidic as its negatively charged conjugated base is aromatic, since the negative charge on that C becomes sp2 hybridized to create the aromatic anion.
+The hydrogen abstracted from the FMOC is acidic as its negatively charged conjugated base is aromatic since the negative charge on that C becomes sp2 hybridized to create the aromatic anion.
 The weak base piperidine is used to avoid side reactions.

-B. Activation of AA2: The carboxyl group of AA2 reacts with a carbodiimide, which is attacked by the carboxylate of AA2 leading to the formation of an isourea derivative.
+B. Activation of AA2: The carboxyl group of AA2 reacts with a carbodiimide, which is attacked by the carboxylate of AA2, leading to the formation of an isourea derivative.
 This can react with a second nucleophilic catalyst (which is regenerated in step C), hydrobenzotriazole (HBT), to form the activated HBT ester and the very stable urea derivative.

 C. Coupling Reaction: The activated AA2 now reacts with the amine of solid phase N-terminal deprotected AA1 to form the peptide bond.